Oria Privacy Policy

 - Authenticate you and manage your Oria account

-- Provide free credits, subscriptions, and one-off credit purchases
+- Provide trial access, subscriptions, and one-off token purchases

 - Power the Oria PowerPoint add-in and generate slides on your behalf.